 Abstract (175 Words Max)

 Pristipomoides filamentosus is an economically and culturally important species of deep-water snapper in the Hawaiian archipelago.
 From 1989 to 1993, the State of Hawaii conducted a mark recapture study to quantify growth and other life history parameters for the species.
-Over a span of approximately 10 years, 431 marked fish were recaptured.
+Over a span of approximately 10 years, 432 marked fish were recaptured.
 Using Bayesian and maximum likelihood approaches, von Bertalanffy growth parameters were estimated from tagging data.
 Direct aging and length frequency data previously used in other published regional growth studies were incorporated to produce integrated estimates of growth.
 Results highlight the presence of individual variability in in P. filamentosus due primarily to individual variability in the asymptotic length parameter L∞ and reconcile 30+ years of efforts to quantify growth.
-These results have management implications as growth is often an input for stock assessment models and used as a proxy for other life history traits.
+These results also point to the importance of incorporating very large fish when estimating parameters and the possibility of sexually dimorphic growth in the species.
+These results have management implications as growth is often an input for stock assessment models and used as a proxy for other life history traits, particularly mortality.

 Introduction (500 Words)